Call us: 651-291-7263

 • Negligent repairs by the landlord.

 In addition, a landlord can be held liable when certain provisions of the building code are violated such as ground and floor surfaces requirements or changes in levels requirements.
 When a building code or statute is violated this is known as negligence per se.
+In these instances, tenants may hold a property owner responsible for their injuries in a premises liability claim.

 The Law and Slip and Fall